How Many Days a Week Should I Work Out?

 Working out too frequently means your muscles don't have enough time to repair, which can result in overtraining and hinder your progress.
 After a workout, your muscles are damaged and fatigued.
 During recovery, they heal and get stronger and are better able to handle the same exercise stimuli in your next session.

 Muscle is gained in a biological process known as hypertrophy in which the muscle tears during exercise and builds back bigger and stronger during recovery.
-Interrupting this cycle and not allowing proper recovery can cause muscle fiber atrophy.
+Interrupting this cycle and not allowing proper recovery can cause muscle-fibre atrophy.

 Taking rest days will help you feel and perform better.
 Listen to your body and manage your fitness routine carefully.
 Include active recovery days by going for a leisurely walk and take full days off from physical activity to let your body heal.